puristajs/purista/website/src/posts/2023-20-05-purista-version-1-6-0.md

 The MQTT bridge is based on the MQTT 5 protocol, which makes it possible to provide nearly the same functionality as on other event bridges.

 ## Dapr SDK

+The SDK for Dapr includes an event bridge and adapters for config, secret and state stores.
+This allows an easy integration into the Dapr infrastructure without touching the business logic.

 ## Http client